snlkumar/login-module/README.md

 3. Update the `config/database.yml` and `config/private.yml` files.

-  The `config/private.yml` file contains the settings not appropriate for saving in a public repository.

   ```
   cp config/database-yml.todo config/database.yml
   cp config/private.yml.todo config/private.yml
   ```

   Update the two files with your project specific settings.

+  `config/private.yml` contains the settings not appropriate for saving in a public repository.

 4. Update what's necessary for your hosting.
 Such as creating the `./tmp` and `./log` directories, editing the ngnix conf, etc.

 ###Capistrano